Voronoi To The World

 The edges in a Voronoi graph are comprised of points equidistant to two neighboring cells (Figure 5), allowing us to uniquely label each Voronoi edge with the pair of sites contained by those cells.
 Once, again, however, we have to take care because arbitrary pairs of sites do not always define valid edges.

-Before worrying out isolating proper edges let’s first work out how to identify the points that define potential edges.
-Any pair of sites defines a line that connects them, and a mid point on that line that is equally distant to the sites.
+Before worrying out isolating proper edges let’s first work out the geometry of potential edges.
+Any pair of sites defines a line that connects them and a mid point on that line that is equally distant to the sites.
 The perpendicular bisector of two sites is the line perpendicular to this connecting line that intersects with the midpoint (Figure 6 (a)).
 Every point along the perpendicular bisector between two sites is equally distant from those two sites and, consequently, could contribute to a Voronoi edge (Figure 6 (b)).

 2.3 Voronoi Faces